Hardik-Girdhar/TIC-TAC-TOE/README.md

 **Building the Tic Tac Toe Game**

-The instructor breaks down the game development process into smaller steps:

 1.  **HTML Structure:** Create an HTML document with a 3x3 grid to represent the Tic Tac Toe board.
 Each cell should have a unique identifier.